z3r0-k3lv1n/Cheat-Sheets/Matplotlib-Cheat-Sheet.md

 plt.style.use('seaborn')
 ```

-You can copy and paste this Markdown code into your GitHub repository to create a Matplotlib cheat sheet for plotting and visualization in Python.
+Feel free to create a pull request and customize and format this cheat sheet according to your preferences.